 Here’s an overview of all the interrogative and relative pronouns in the accusative case.

-When to use the accusative case in Russian?
+When to use the accusative case in the Russian language?

 It’s straightforward when to use the accusative case.
 That’s why it’s the easiest case to learn.

 Below you find all the reasons why a noun is in the accusative case.

 Direct object of the verb